kelwSagashi/sagaCPU/README.md

 Instructions like **OUT**, I thought I could write them like this:

-- out -%d to print signed numbers
+- out -%d - To print signed numbers.
-- out %d to print unsigned numbers
+- out %d - To print unsigned numbers.
-- out %s string print characters
+- out %s string - Print characters.

 In hexadecimal the instructions would be: